IsaacKhor/athena/README.md

 ##More options for assignments##
 * Enforce deadline or not
-* Ability to change deadline
+* Ability to change deadline (edit assignment)
+* Add option to write description in markdown
 * When to release autograder results (immediately, after deadline, or manually by instructor/admin)

-##Allow uploading files to assignment, grading, and course pages##
-Instructors may want to add PDFs, images, text files, etc. to instructions for assignments, their grade, or for the course itself.